-SIEMonster is truly SIEM for everyone, whether you’re a charity, SMB, Enterprise or Managed Security Service Provider we have the range of products that will let you know exactly what’s happening in your network.
+SIEMonster is truly SIEM for everyone, whether you’re a charity, Starter, Enterprise or Managed Security Service Provider we have the range of products that will let you know exactly what’s happening in your network.

 What is SIEMonster?